zman2013/socket-pull/README.md

 # netty-pull
-a socket pull-stream implementation based on java nio.
+a socket pull-stream based on java nio.

 ## dependency
 ```xml